 - Strade statali: non-autostrada highways that form the Italian national network of state highways and connect cities in different regions; marked as "SS" followed by a number (for example SS1 or SS99); these highways span a total length of 18,000 km or 11,000 mi; these roads don't require tolls and the speed limit is 90 km/h or 56 mph

 - Strade regionali: non-autostrada highways which connect different cities within a specific region, they are marked just like the oner ones but with "SR" before a number; speed limit on most of these roads is 70 km/h (43 mph) and 50 km/h (31 mph) in more urban areas

 If not very familiar with Italian roads, having a GPS unit in your car can be quite handy.
 There are a couple of ways to approach this.
 If you already own a unit, you can simply purchase the detailed Italy road map for it.

 Alternatively, you may wish to purchase a new unit in Italy or online with the maps already preloaded.
-Either way, keep in mind - there are restricted driving zones in Italy for non-residents.
-Most GPS units will not warn you of these and there are penalties.
+Either way, keep in mind - there are Restricted Driving Zones in Italy for non-residents or vehicles without proper authorization.
+Most GPS units will not warn you of these areas and there are penalties.
 The restricted (ZTL) zones are explained further on this page.